dharmafly/noodle/assets/svg-post/svg post.md

 Full [demo here] (http://jsfiddle.net/daneastwell/wVmc4/5/).

-The original asset required from the graphics editing program is this single sprite file ***insert image*** and can be viewed on these example project web sites: [jQuery.promises] (http://jquerypromises.com/) and [Pablo] (http://dharmafly.github.com/pablo).
+The original asset required from the graphics editing program is this single sprite file ![The icon sprite image] (images/icon-sprite.png) and can be viewed on these example project web sites: [jQuery.promises] (http://jquerypromises.com/) and [Pablo] (http://dharmafly.github.com/pablo).

 Benefits of using SVG for graphic Elements in web pages
 ---------